- Skype teachers

 Marc: The steak is delicious.
 Now I'd like to pay, please.

-Server: Well Sir, You should pay at the checkout.
+Server: No problem Sir, You can pay at the till.

 My name is Christina and I provide fun German and French language lesson for children and adult beginners or intermediate who want to... strengthen their language skills, improve the grammar knowledge, enrich the vocabulary and get into the German culture!
 I can teach in English or French!I had experince in teaching German, English and French to foreign people so I do have a lot of useful learning material I can provide you to make it easier!
 Read more